TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 Once you have completed "Challenge One"?
 Then mention us __@IoTLearningInit__ Twitter with Hashtag __#BulucChabtanChallenge__ or send us a Direct Message.

-"Challenge Two" will be posted once "Challenge One" has been completed once.
+"Challenge Two" will be posted once "Challenge One" has been completed the first time.

+Special prize to the first student who has completed

 ## Challenge One